-This Needle Felted Minions is about 4″ high, made from a rolled-up yarn ball as the sculptural core.
+This Needle Felted Minion is about 4″ high, made from a rolled-up yarn ball as the sculptural core.
 The sculptural core is then wrapped with the wool followed by the needle felt.
 It saves up a lot of wool with this method.
-You may add jingle bell in the body to make it rattles if you are making it as a toy for the kid.
+You may add a jingle bell in the body to make it rattles if you are making it as a toy for the kid.

-You can even resize it to turn it to a bigger doll or a smaller charm.
+You can even resize it to turn it into a bigger doll or a smaller charm.
 You may also adapt the basic shape of this Minion to make other characters of needle felted Minions, tall needle felted Minions, single-eyed needle felted Minions, short needle felted Minions, baby Needle Felted Minions, etc.

 Love love loves the Minions Stuart, Kevin, Bob, and their fellow Minions colony.
-They are friendly, funny, innocently simple-minded and lucky on their thrilling journey.
+They are friendly, funny, innocently simple-minded, and lucky on their thrilling journey.
 They worked as the henchmen for the world’s first female supervillain Scarlett Overkill and her husband Herb Overkill in the mission to steal the St. Edward’s Crown from Queen Elizabeth, and the adventure begins…

 Say “BA NA NA”